instana/synthetic-browser-script/README.md

 Use CLI `npx synb` to execute.
 Use `-b` to specify the browser type (chrome is by default without this option).
+Use `--isNewEngine=true` flag if your chrome browser version is greater than v126.0.0.
 Use `-f` to specify the entry point of the javascript test scripts.

 ```bash